E-PL/concentration-game/README.md

 and a shuffle function from: http://stackoverflow.com/a/2450976

-The game uses Font Awesome and the Google Coda font
+The game uses Font Awesome and the Google Coda font,

+the animations are realized using Animate.css: https://github.com/daneden/animate.css/

 ## Contributing